system-er/YaGoSl/README.md

 and type the name of the .nut-file in the godotsquirrel-node in inspector.

 godotsquirrel is a new node for godot that inherits from Node.
-the advantages of YaGoSl are that _ready, _process and _input functions work in squirrel. see the flying sprite on screen!
+the advantages of YaGoSl are that _ready, _process, _physics_process
+and _input functions work in squirrel. see the flying sprite on screen!

 WIP - programmed with godot 4.5, squirrel 3.2. thx to Alberto Demichelis for squirrel. tested on windows 11.